belerico/py_asciimath/README.md

                                 Supported output language: latex, mathml --pprint                      Works only with OLANG=mathml.
-Pretty print --to-file=OPATH               Save translation to OPATH file --validate-xml=MathMLDTD      Works only with OLANG=mathml
+Pretty print --to-file=OPATH               Save translation to OPATH file --version                     Show version --xml-declaration             Works only with OLANG=mathml.Add the XML declaration at the top of the XML document --xml-validate=MathMLDTD      Works only with OLANG=mathml
                                 Validate against a MathML DTD
                                 MathMLDTD can be: mathml1, mathml2 or mathml3
-  --version                     Show version
 ```

 For example, `py_asciimath "sum_(i=1)^n i^3=((n(n+1))/2)^2" from asciimath to latex` prints: